purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/forms.md

 ## Handling validation server side

-We can use [Validator](https://github.com/Keats/validator) which will allow us to add validation to the strjuct that we use to process form requests.
+We can use [Validator](https://github.com/Keats/validator) which will allow us to add validation to the struct that we use to process form requests.

 In your app/Cargo.toml add the following